-‘Song: to Celia’ by Ben Jonson is a two stanza poem which is separated into sets of eight lines.
+‘Song: to Celia’ by Ben Jonson is a two stanza poem that is separated into sets of eight lines.
 This piece follows a consistent and structured pattern of rhyme which conforms to the pattern of abcbabcb defeeefe.

-The choice to use this rhyme scheme allowed the poet to unite lines which are scattered in their indention and length.
+The choice to use this rhyme scheme allowed the poet to unite lines that are scattered in their indention and length.
 The repeated use of “-ee” as an ending has been utilized to emphasize lines four, five, and six in the second stanza.
 These lines are the climax of the speaker’s narrative and provide a fitting ending to the piece.

 Summary of Song: to Celia

 The poem begins with the speaker suggesting that his lover “Drink to” him with only her eyes.
 He will reciprocate this act by, with his own eyes, pledging himself to her.
 This wordless communication is extremely intimate and is a suiting introduction to the dynamic which exists between the two.